Catherine Willis Gray: Second marriage

 Bellevue in 2007, now an exhibit at the Tallahassee Museum.

 About 1825, Catherine came to Tallahassee with her parents, three brothers and two sisters.
 She met Prince Charles Louis Napoleon Achille Murat, who became her second husband in 1826.
 He was a son of Joachim Murat, former King of Naples and Caroline Bonaparte.
 His maternal uncles included Joseph Bonaparte, Napoleon I of France, Lucien Bonaparte, Louis Bonaparte and Jérôme Bonaparte.
 His maternal aunts included Elisa Bonaparte and Pauline Bonaparte.

-Murat, was entertained when abroad.
 On 8 September 1831, Catherine was present at the coronation of William IV of the United Kingdom and was given a seat in Westminster Abbey.

 In 1847, she inherited the 2000 acre Lipona Plantation in Jefferson County, Florida, upon the death of her husband.
 In 1854 she bought Bellevue, in Leon County, which became her primary residence.

 Graves of Achille and Catherine Murat.

 Early in 1866, Napoleon III of France, a maternal first cousin of her husband, granted Murat an annuity from the French government in consideration of her losses during the Civil War.
 Catherine Murat died August 6, 1867, at Bellevue in Tallahassee.